 - Input to air quality models that is captured remotely (very useful in hard to access locations or where no ground-based data exists);

-- Access to a very large archive of historical imagery, allowing trends and patterns to be established in vehicle volumes;
+- Access to a satellite image specifically collected or very large archive of historical imagery, allowing trends and patterns to be established in vehicle volumes;

-- Utilising Very High Resolution imagery, means extracting a very high level of detail and providing a very detailed air quality product over large areas, which is unique amongst all potential competitors.
+Utilising Very High-Resolution imagery, means extracting a very high level of detail and providing a dense air quality product over large areas, which is unique amongst all potential competitors.